olssongerthel/Kalabalik/README.md

 1. Download the [latest release](https://github.com/olssongerthel/Kalabalik/releases) or clone the repo.
 2. Unzip/Unpack and go to the folder
 3. Copy and rename settings.default.js: `cp config/settings.default.js settings.js` and add your database credentials to settings.js.
-4. Install dependencies: `npm install`
+4. Install dependencies: `npm install --production`
 5. Run Kalabalik: `node server.js`
 6. Go check it out at `http://localhost:3000` in a browser of choice.